Life Should Cost Less

 Next, the decorative jars get filled with ingredients (Make sure that you have already washed/sanitized these and that they have had plenty of time to air dry).

-You can use a collapsible funnel to make this part a little easier, otherwise just plan on it making a little bit more of a mess.
+You can use a collapsible funnel to make this part a little easier, otherwise just plan on it making a little bit more of a mess to clean up at the end.

 The jars used for this project were purchased at Dollar Tree.